19 Best Colorants For Epoxy Resin

 6. Resin Pigment Paste

-One of the best resin colorants is pigment paste.
+One of the best resin colorants is Unity Resin and Rolio pigment paste.
 This type of colorant is truly stunning and comes in many colors.
 Beware of the term pigment paste though.
 There are brands who say they are offering pigment paste, but they are actually liquid dyes.

 Pigment paste, is a highly concentrated paste that you use very little of because a little goes a long way.
 Pigment paste is popular in the colors gold, silver and copper.
 It also makes a great gift for a resin artist.